Academic Forgiveness for Undergraduate Students

 Policy

-1. The student has not been enrolled in any Minnesota State Mankato courses for a minimum of 3 consecutive academic years prior to the “point of academic forgiveness;” or the student selected an unsuitable major leading to academic performance less than academic ability.
+- The student has not been enrolled in any Minnesota State Mankato courses for a minimum of 3 consecutive academic years prior to the “point of academic forgiveness;”

-2. Upon reinstatement or change in major, the student must demonstrate adequate academic ability by completing a minimum of 12 semester credits with a minimum GPA of 2.00 (grade of “C” or higher in each class).
+2. Upon returning or change in major, the student must demonstrate adequate academic ability by completing a minimum of 12 semester credits at Minnesota State Mankato with a minimum term GPA of 2.00 and a grade of “C” or higher in each class.

 Procedure

-1. Students must consult with an academic advisor to determine if Academic Forgiveness would be beneficial and to ensure all conditions are met prior to completing the application for academic forgiveness, which is available on the Office of the Registrar’s website.
+- Students must consult with an academic advisor to determine if Academic Forgiveness would be beneficial and to ensure all conditions are met prior to completing the application for academic forgiveness, which is available on the Registration and Academic Records website.

-3. Excluded courses cannot be used to satisfy any academic requirement including degree and graduation requirment.
+- Excluded courses cannot be used to satisfy any academic requirement including degree, certificate, and graduation requirements.

-5. Academic forgiveness will be noted on the Minnesota State Mankato transcript at the time it occurs; and grades from excluded courses will be displayed on a Minnesota State Mankato transcript in brackets, though not included in GPA calculations.
+- Academic forgiveness will be noted on the Minnesota State Mankato transcript at the time it occurs.
+Grades from excluded courses will be displayed on a Minnesota State Mankato transcript in brackets.
+The grades in excluded courses will not be included in academic local or total cumulative GPA calculations, attempted, or earned credits.
+The grades and credits will continue to be used in calculations of GPA and completion rate for financial aid eligibility

 Rationale

-Academic forgiveness provides students who have had academic difficulties at an earlier stage of their academic career, or those students who had selected an unsuitable major, an opportunity for academic success in earning a degree.
+Academic forgiveness provides students who have had academic difficulties at an earlier stage of their academic career, or those students who had selected an unsuitable major, an opportunity to improve their GPA for program admission, application for graduate school, and/or improve their academic standing at Minnesota State University, Mankato.